fluturecode/token-swap/README.md

 * Re-work Day 4 activity flow
     * We're going to have people just interact with the pool instead of trying to write their own
     * Should we just have people use the UI or give them a challenge to write a script to hit the pool?
-* Day 4 workshop
-    * Build out & prepare the workshop according to the below section
+* ✅ Build presentation for workshop

 And here's what we want to lay down for Day 5:
 * What tools are we going to use to enhance the swap program?